heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 #### Create a pull request

-Create a pull request by clicking on the **Compare & pull request** button in your repository page.
+Create a pull request by clicking on the **Contribute** button in your repository page.

 > **Note**
 > If the notification does not appear, you can create a pull request by clicking